-- With 4.75/5 stars in 2023, Erie is an excellent insurance company.
+- With 4.6/5 stars in 2023, Erie is an excellent insurance company.

 - Read Erie reviews, complaints and prices before you buy.

 If you live in a state in which Erie provides coverage, the company could be an excellent option.
 Erie offers an extensive array of additional features, endorsements and add-ons that can boost a basic policy to extend your coverage and limits for extra peace of mind.
-Combined with superior financial strength, a great rating from J.D.
+Combined with superior financial strength, great ratings from J.D.
 Power, and a history of exceptional customer service and claims satisfaction, Erie is a trusted insurance company that can satisfy common coverage needs.

 Their Rate Lock tool helps Erie stand out among its competitors, ensuring premiums are locked in unless a policy change is made.
 While its strengths lie in these categories, Erie lacks widespread coverage areas — as it is still only available in 12 states.